Brandonium10/DamagedEarth/README.md

 1. Make sure your changes work.
 Compile and test thoroughly before submitting a pull request.
 2. Make sure your code is written in the Allman style.
-3. Submit only if the change is signifgant
+3. Submit only if the change is significant

+Contacting Lead Developers
+=

+Skype: virtualviper1, minecraftlover687
+Email: andrewmacu@me.com